mirukana/mirage/README.md

 - Create, join, leave and forget rooms
 - Send, accept and refuse invites
 - Kick and ban users
+- Rooms with unread messages or mentions for your user are highlighted

 ### Messages